Building a garden cold frame is a great addition to your garden. Cold frames allow you to extend your garden season all the way through the winter!

 - 8- hooks and eye bolts (if your cold frames are going to be in a high wind area)

 I choose to make my cold frames from Douglas fir.
 So far they have lasted 10 years but are reaching the end of their life.
 Fir is 1/3 the cost of cedar or redwood so it just depends on how cost-sensitive you are.
 Cedar or Redwood would probably last longer.
+I would never use pressure-treated wood because the chemicals used to treat the wood can leech out of the wood into the soil and contaminate my organic soil.

 A few shop safety notes for you when building a garden cold frame.
 Please be sure to wear eye and ear protection while you are working and please be sure you understand how to use your power tools, a new cold frame isn’t worth a finger or an eye!!
 This project is pretty basic and I think most people with a good understanding of carpentry can pull it off.
 For me, the work from start to finish took between 3 to 4 hours.
 When my son helps, we can get one done in maybe 2 1/2 hours.
 If you are a beginner at building a garden cold frame you may want to plan a whole Saturday.